Website is currently under development. Thank You

 Because of these unique features

-Example: In 2015 a Dutch Court found that the Netherlands must do more to avert the imminent danger posed by climate change in view of its duty of care to protect and improve the living environment, even though the Dutch contribution to global climate emissions is 0.5%, The Court determined that the Dutch government must reduce CO2 emissions by a minimum of 25% (compared to 1990) by 2020 to fulfill its obligation to protect and improve the living environment against the imminent danger caused by climate change.
+Example: In 2015 a Dutch Court found that the Netherlands must do more to avert the imminent danger posed by climate change in view of its duty of care to protect and improve the living environment, even though the Dutch contribution to global climate emissions is 0.5%, The Court determined that the Dutch government must reduce CO2 emissions by a minimum of 25% (compared to 1990) by 2020 to fulfil its obligation to protect and improve the living environment against the imminent danger caused by climate change.
+The Dutch Court of Appeal upheld this decision in 2018, emphasising also that climate change involved violations of Human Rights.
+(In November 2018 the government announced its intention to appeal again)

 Example: In the Leghari case in Pakistan the “Green Bench” court directed responsible ministries and departments to: appoint a focal person on climate change to appear before the Green Bench, and prepare a list of adaption measures to be completed by the end of 2015.
 The Green Bench also established a Climate Change Commission to help the Court monitor progress and achieve compliance with guidelines.

 Global average temperatures are rising.
 But this does not mean that everywhere becomes a little hotter or that effects are limited to temperature change.
-There is separate section in this module [x-ref] to problems and damage caused by CC.
+There is separate section in this module [to be completed] to problems and damage caused by CC.
 Different places are affected differently.

 There is a wide range of different problems caused by climate change at a local level, Damage can be caused by any change in climate, whether it is hotter, colder, wetter or drier.
 The main direct problems are